WDD 231: Web Frontend Development I

 Overview

 A modal is a user interface element in HTML that is used to display qualifying or prompting information.
 It often is used outside of the normal flow of a page or application, thus providing a critical tool to manage information.
-Modals are used to display content in a layer above the app.
-In this module we discover how to use, program, and style modal.
+Modals are used to display content in a layer above the visible window.
+In this module you discover how to use, program, and style modal.

 Prepare